bhk/rio/concepts.md

 reasons.
 After all, we can’t have one memory allocation failure take down our whole world.
 We can, however, take an EC down, after partitioning our world into ECs.
-Therefore, instead of adding exceptions to a language -- which consitute another way for functions to return -- we should have fatal errors *not* return, and simply halt execution (of the EC).
+Therefore, instead of adding exceptions to a language -- which constitute another way for functions to return -- we should have fatal errors *not* return, and simply halt execution (of the EC).
 The caller of a halting function has no way to catch this, but the owner of the EC can observe the change of state of the EC from "running" to "halted".
 Note that